Chelson Meadow Community Solar

 We are working with Plymouth City Council to develop a community-owned solar farm on the old landfill site at Chelson Meadow.
 You can help us make this vision come true.

 This project will bring part of the old landfill site at Chelson Meadow, into action as a major part of the City's response to the Climate Emergency.
-It will:
+We were delighted that our planning application was approved on Thursday 23 June 2022.

 • Make a substantial contribution to Plymouth's ambition to get to carbon neutral emissions.